As content marketing has become a standard part of marketing strategy, content creators have been inundating the internet with content.

 In reality, creating high quality content lies in the middle of this spectrum.

-Why is high quality content important?
+Why is high quality content important for SEO?

-Step 1: Content research
+1. Content research

-Hone in on your topic or keyword area
+Hone in on your topic and keywords

 For example, let’s say we are developing content for a child-focused nonprofit, and our blog post is going to be about parental resilience.
 I can input “parental resilience” into UberSuggest and see general information on the topic: